Hieu Ngo, an ex-cybercriminal and now cybersecurity consultant, offers a glimpse into his former life of illicit business

 In 2010, in his early 20s, Ngo launched an online business that turned big profits selling identities he had hacked from the databases of various US organisations.
 Three years later he was arrested in something of a sting operation orchestrated by the US Secret Service.

-Ahead of speaking at CISO Online ASEAN to share learnings from his career in cybercrime, Ngo spoke with Business of InfoSec to talk through just a few details of his intriguing story, from his early days to making money, his arrest and subsequent release.
+Ngo, who will be a speaker at CISO Sydney 2022, spoke with Business of InfoSec to talk through just a few details of his intriguing story, from his early days to making money, his arrest and subsequent release.

 “It all just started as a hobby,” Ngo says.
 “When I first started, I was in middle school.
 I was hanging out on the dark web and getting on hacker forums in Vietnam, chatting with others.
 In the beginning, we just did it for fun; stealing identities and other sensitive information and sharing it for free on the internet.